-In May 2016, some corners of the internet were entertained by an error made by Scott Disick, of Keeping Up with the Kardashians renown, on social media.
-He had posted a photo of himself in a kitchen, with a protein-shake jar to Instagram, and accidentally included the instructions the company sent him in the post itself.
-“At 4pm est, write the below,” the text began, making quite clear that his endorsement was a paid promotion, rather than a spontaneous recommendation of an admired product.
+In May 2016, some corners of the internet were entertained by an error made by Scott Disick of Keeping Up with the Kardashians' renown on social media.
+He had posted a photo of himself in a kitchen with a protein-shake jar to Instagram and accidentally included the company's instructions in the post.
+“At 4 pm est, write the below,” the text began, indicating that his endorsement was a paid promotion rather than a spontaneous recommendation of an admired product.
 Disick soon deleted the botched post, though it did, however, succeed in gaining the attention of many people.

-Beyond finding and coordinating with disparate influencers, another difficulty that comes with influencer marketing is measuring your return on investment, since the data and engagement the influencer receives is not likely accessible to you.
-Some marketers encourage the use of unique coupon codes, to track sales and revenue that come from an influencer's post, to see if the hundreds or thousands of dollars you invested are paying off.
+Beyond finding and coordinating with disparate influencers, another difficulty with influencer marketing is measuring your return on investment since the data and engagement the influencer receives are not likely accessible to you.
+Some marketers encourage using unique coupon codes to track sales and revenue from an influencer's post to see if the hundreds or thousands of dollars you invested are paying off.

 More recently, influencers have driven significant growth in the markets invigorated by the pandemic, especially in athletic wear, skin care, hobbies, home cooking, and parenting.
-And influencers, often projecting humanness and authenticity better than advertising copywriters, have become a dependable marketing avenue in a year filled with unignorable struggle and crisis.
+And influencers, often projecting humanness and authenticity better than advertising copywriters, have become a dependable marketing avenue in a year filled with unignorable struggles and crises.

 Influencers may not be the most urgent investment for the nature or maturity of your business.
-But, if you have the will and some wiggle room in your marketing budget, it may make sense to connect with people by using, above all, other people, where some taste, personality, and even authenticity is likely enough shine through.
+But, if you look to attract more social media followers and have the will and some wiggle room in your marketing budget, connecting with people by using others may make sense, where some taste, personality, and even authenticity are likely enough to shine through.